- A Solved problem 5-2 for local buckling of columns.

 Our equation 4.71*sqrt(E/Qfy), is known to be =113.43 for Fy=50 ksi, the kl/r at the y-direction is less than 113.43.

-The column is short.
+Check whether the column is long or short.

 3-Check the bf/2tf value for the W-section-unstiffened section.